 Europe's largest retailer just broke ground on a €11 billion data center.
-Not to sell groceries online.
-Not to optimize supply chains.
-But to become Europe's first homegrown hyperscaler and challenge AWS, Azure, and Google Cloud on their own turf.
+Not to sell groceries online or optimize supply chains.
+To become Europe's first homegrown hyperscaler and challenge AWS, Azure, and Google Cloud on their own turf.

-For European companies currently evaluating their Microsoft 365 dependency, considering open-source alternatives like Nextcloud or Alfresco, or simply wondering whether a credible European IaaS/PaaS provider will ever exist — this changes the conversation entirely.
+For European companies currently evaluating their Microsoft 365 dependency, considering open-source alternatives like Nextcloud or Alfresco, or simply wondering whether a credible European IaaS/PaaS provider will ever exist, this changes the conversation.

 The Lübbenau data center scales this internal capability into a genuine European hyperscaler serving external customers.